Fluvoxamine Side Effects

 Applies to fluvoxamine: oral capsule extended release, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking fluvoxamine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking fluvoxamine:Less common

 - Behavior, mood, or mental changes